-At one half of selected defrosting time, the oven signals to turn the food over.
-At this time, turn food over and break apart or rearrange pieces for more even defrosting.
+When the oven signals, turn food over and break apart or rearrange pieces for more even defrosting.
 Shield any warm areas with small pieces of foil.
+The oven will continue to defrost if you don't open the door and turn the food.